HomeBlogCapability Statement

 1. Walls of text

-Paragraphs of 5+ lines get skipped.
-Always use bullets, short phrases, visual blocks.
-If it reads like a Word doc, it looks like a Word doc, and it gets treated accordingly.
+A paragraph of five or more lines gets skipped.
+Use bullets, short phrases, visual blocks.
+If it reads like a Word document, it looks like a Word document, and it gets binned like a Word document.
+Be ruthless about cutting.

 2. Vague past performance

 “Performed janitorial services for a federal agency” is worthless.
-Specify: which agency, what building, what square footage, what contract value, what period of performance, what outcome.
+Specify which agency, which building, the square footage, the contract value, the period of performance, the outcome.
 Numbers carry credibility.
+Without them, you might as well leave the section blank.

 Where to go from here